 that work permits have always been used in the past to obtain in-state tuition, and now they will be allowed for future students as well.

 Carmen Conejo, also of the Arizona Dream Act Coalition, told AZ Central that when Proposition 300 took effect, around 8,000 students dropped out of the Maricopa Community College system because they could not afford the higher non-resident tuition rates.
-Proposition 300, which was enacted in 2007, required students to demonstrate lawful immigration status to receive in-state tuition rates at any institutions of higher education in Arizona.
+Proposition 300, which was enacted in 2007, required students to demonstrate lawful immigration status to receive in-state tuition rates at any institution of higher education in Arizona.
 In-state tuition is currently $76 per credit hour, while non-resident tuition costs $317 per credit hour.

 Other Colleges Soon to Follow?